Loan to value ratio: What is LVR?

 Lenders mortgage insurance isn’t the only factor to consider when it comes to your LVR, here are a few more to keep in mind...

-You might be eager to get a foot in the property door but there are some benefits of waiting until you’ve saved up a sizable deposit and one of the main pros is a better interest rate.
+You might be eager to get a foot in the property door but there are some benefits of waiting until you’ve saved up a sizeable deposit and one of the main pros is a better interest rate.
 Many lenders use a tier based interest rate system, which means the lower your LVR and higher your deposit the better rate you’ll receive.

 For instance, take a look at the different rates available with the AMP Variable Rate Loan (Professional Package):